sgillamwright/angular-master-seed/README.md

 ####Build Tasks
 * gulp - start local development workflow
 * gulp release-dryrun - bundle app for release and run all its tests against the app running with a mocked db of test data.
-* gulp release - bundle app for release (minification & tests
+* gulp release - bundle app for release (minification & tests)

 ####Testing Tasks
-* gulp karma - Single run of Jasmine integration & Unit tests.
+* gulp test - Single run of Jasmine integration & Unit tests with Karma.
 Also generates code coverage info in /.dist/tests.
-* gulp tdd - Run 'karma' task with watchers so its rerun after every code change.
+* gulp tdd - Run 'test' task with watchers so its rerun after every code change.
-* gulp protractor - Single run of Protractor E2E tests against the running local development code bundle.
+* gulp e2e - Single run of Protractor E2E tests against the running local development code bundle.
-* gulp protractor-release - Single run of E2E against a local instance of a release code bundle.
+* gulp e2e-release - Single run of E2E against a local instance of a release code bundle.

 ###Documentation Tasks
 * gulp esdoc - Generates esdoc website into the ./dist/docs folder.